 Two undergraduate programs and a graduate degree are offered to aspiring game designers just like you at University of Houston-Victoria,

-The first one is a Bachelors of Science in Computer Science degree that gives you the knowledge and training needed to create game from a programming and engineering perspective.
+The first one is a Bachelor of Science in Computer Science degree that gives you the knowledge and training needed to create games from a programming and engineering perspective.
 The associate degree in Applied Arts & Sciences is a shorter and less intensive version of the BS in Computer Science.

 If you ever decide to continue your studies, a graduate program in Computer science is also available.
 To earn a Master of Science in Computer Science you’ll need to complete four challenging courses dealing with computer architecture, network design, algorithms, automata languages, and more.

 Having two undergraduate degree options is a big plus, as is the graduate degree.
-Of course, you’re out of luck if you were hoping for a game design degree that teaches the art and animation side of game development.
+Of course, you’re out of luck if you were hoping for gaming degrees that teach the art and animation side of game development.

 You’re looking at between $6,248 and $16,868, depending on if you stay on campus, buy a meal plan, etc..
 A tuition calculator is available if you need a more accurate calculation: http://web3.uhv.edu/sas/tuition/